 Subsidized housing is a very significant part of the UK council housing scheme that consists of the local authorities (or councils) and non-profit housing associations dwellings that provide low cost rented accommodation to over 5mn households in the UK.

-It is considered to be a good choice in case a person is seeking accessible, adaptable and secure dwelling but one may have to wait longer to get the allotment against their application.
+It is considered to be a good choice in case a person is seeking an accessible, adaptable and secure dwelling, but one may have to wait longer to get the allotment against their application.

 There are other complications associated with such schemes, where one may have no option but to accept an unfurnished habitat and may have little choice over the type and location, in particular, if you do not have choice based lettings in the area.

 To apply for getting such homes or to speed up such applications, you should contact a housing advisor, who can guide you through the process where you can find ways to prioritize your case and avoid rejection.

 What is Council House?

 Social landlords and local housing authorities deliver residential units to homeless people where the council uses a set of rules to prioritize the applications based on who needs a home urgently.
 Such units should have certain minimum standards to meet the definition of a decent home.